oneapi-src/oneDAL/docs/source/onedal/glossary.rst

         **Examples:** ``int32_t``, ``float``, ``double``

     Dataset
-        A collection of data in specific data format.
-Examples of datasets: collection of observations, graph.
+        A collection of data in a specific data format.

+        **Examples:** a collection of observations, a :capterm:`graph`

     Flat data
         A block of :capterm:`contiguous <contiguous data>` :capterm:`homogeneous